electrode-io/electrode-native/docs/cli/run-ios.md

 #### Description

-* Runs a MiniApp on an iOS emulator or connected device
+* Runs a MiniApp on an iOS simulator or connected device

 #### Syntax